Table of Contents_

 When looking for the best video cameras on the market today, we evaluated the top models on the market today and came up with a list of the top seven.
 In analyzing what makes a good video camera, we looked at durability, resolution, ease of use, portability, and additional features that might set it apart from other competitors.
 This included things like voice control, stability control, optical zoom, creative shooting modes, the ability to attach different lenses and mics, and more.

 Rising to the top of our best video camera list is the GoPro Hero5 Black camera, which is jammed full of features, shoots bright and crisp video, and is amazingly easy to use.
 It hits that sweet spot in the market of being simple enough for a beginner to use, yet robust enough for more advanced videographers to enjoy.
-Plus, it’s waterproof, can take a lot of knocks and is super portable.
+Plus, it’s a choice waterproof camera that can take a lot of knocks and is super portable.
+It’s not a great underwater camera.
 Continue reading for more information about this mini powerhouse as well as our other picks.

 Award: TOP PICK

 WHY WE LIKE IT: The GoPro Hero5’s compact size makes it by far the best video camera for travel.
 The value here is pretty much unbeatable as, for a relatively low price, you get a video camera that’s loaded with features, is easy to use, durable, waterproof, and captures great sound and images.